himanshu850/himanshu850/README.md

-- 👋 Hi, I’m @himanshu850
+- 👋 Hi, I’m himanshu
-- 👀 I’m interested in coding
+- 👀 I’m interested in software programming
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning game programming
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on mobile applications,websites and application softwares.
-- 📫 How to reach me
+- 📫 How to reach me himanshupparmar824@gmail.com

 <!---
 himanshu850/himanshu850 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.